A profound collection of timeless rock grooves – inspired by the greats of AOR.

 What would you say is the importance and influence of the AOR genre and its songs on the current and most recent developments of modern popular music?
 Does it still have an impact?

-I personally believe that some of the great songs of the music of the AOR era are deeply engraved in our collective musical mind and therefor serve as a kind of reference and source of inspiration we all unconsciously draw from when we perform or write music, even if we don’t realize it or would even deny that this was happening.
-Especially when we look at the aspect of songwriting, I believe that even though time has moved on and new genres, musical styles and esthetics arose, the influence of the songs of the AOR era is still strong for the art of songwriting in general and for our understanding of how a Pop/Rock song works and is structured.
-It feels like a undeniable common heritage we all can relate to and all feel connected to…and younger generations really have a great chance to learn a lot from this rich source of great songs and get inspired by them to create their own music.
+I personally believe that some of the great songs of the music of the AOR era are deeply engraved in our collective musical mind and therefore serve as a kind of reference and source of inspiration we all unconsciously draw from when we perform or write music, even if we don’t realize it.
+Especially when we look at the aspect of songwriting, I believe that even though time has moved on and new genres, musical styles and esthetics arose, the influence of the songs of the AOR era is still strong for the art of songwriting in general and for our understanding of how a Pop/rock song works and is structured.
+It feels like an undeniable common heritage we all can relate to and all feel connected to…and younger generations really have a great chance to learn a lot from this rich source of great songs and get inspired by them to create their own music.